 Denver Pyle died in 1997, just months after the first reunion movie aired.
 The writers of the second reunion movie, aired in 2000 – which depicts, in part, a homecoming celebration in Hazzard – make several references to Uncle Jesse being deceased but well thought of, some two years after the Duke patriarch's passing.

-Several times is was mentioned that Enos was childhood friends with the Duke cousins, but Sonny Shroyer is about 20 years older than any of the Dukes.
-Currently, the Duke actors are between 50 and 60, Shroyer is 75.
+Enos Strate was introduced as a recent police academy graduate and younger than Bo and Luke (probably around 19-22), and it was mentioned several times that Enos was childhood friends with the Duke cousins, but Sonny Shroyer was in his mid-forties at the time, and about 20 years older than any of the Dukes.
 Shroyer has always looked much younger than he actually is, though, so the casting worked.

 John Schneider was 18 when he was hired to play Bo, whose character is said to be in his mid-20s when the series began.
 (Indeed, the casting directors were looking for a mid-20s man, and Schneider has recalled in interviews where he lied about his age (and background) to audition for the part.)